-An anchor link ("page jump") is a special URL that takes you to a specific place on a page.
-Stacked Index Pages have a unique URL structure that allows you to add an anchor link without custom code.
+Anchor links ("page jumps") are special URLs that take you to specific places on a page.
+Stacked Index Pages have a unique URL structure you can use to create anchor links without custom code.

 For example, when you click the View Our Work button on the Hayden template's demo site, it scrolls down the page to the "Moreau" section.

 Index Page anchor links work best on templates with stacked Index Pages.
 In the following templates, clicking an anchor link will scroll to that section of the Index Page.
 Templates are grouped by family.

 Tip: Some grid Indexes support a similar functionality.
 You can also use custom code to add regular anchor links on any template.